Orange Ricotta Cake Recipe

 Why You’ll Love This Orange Ricotta Cake

-Moist, Tender Texture: Ricotta creates a soft, rich crumb that stays moist for days.
+Moist, Tender Texture: Ricotta creates a soft, rich crumb that stays moist for days, similar to a Coffee Cake.

 Ricotta cheese, fresh oranges, butter, sugar, and eggs for orange ricotta cake.

-Unsalted Butter: Adds richness and moisture to the cake.
+Unsalted Butter: Adds richness and essential moisture to the cake.

-Granulated Sugar: Use pure white sugar for this recipe.
+Granulated Sugar: Use pure white sugar to keep the orange flavor bright.

-Orange Zest: Orange zest contains essential oils that enhance the cake’s flavor profile.
+Orange Zest: This contains essential oils that enhance the flavor profile.
 The oil molecules infuse into the batter, providing a more intense and aromatic citrus flavor than juice alone.
-A large orange works perfect
+A large orange works perfectly!

-Pure Vanilla Extract: Enhances the overall flavor profile; you can also use a vanilla bean.
+Pure Vanilla Extract: Enhances the overall flavor profile; you can also use a vanilla bean for those beautiful black flecks.

-Baking Powder: Helps the cake rise; make sure you check the expiration date.
+Baking Powder: Helps the cake rise; always check the expiration date to ensure a springy lift.

-Buttercream Icing: This is made in one bowl with butter, fresh orange juice, orange zest, half and half (or whole milk), powdered sugar, and vanilla extract.
-It adds a creamy finish to the cake.
-It only requires a whisk, no special equipment!
+Buttercream Icing: Made in one bowl with butter, fresh orange juice, zest, half and half, and powdered sugar.
+It adds a creamy finish and only requires a whisk—no special equipment!

-1. Preheat the oven to 350°F. Butter an 8- or 9-inch round pan and line the bottom with parchment paper.
+1. Prep: Preheat your oven to 350°F. Butter an 8- or 9-inch round pan and line with parchment paper.
+This prevents the delicate ricotta crumb from sticking.

-2. Melt the butter.
-In a large bowl, whisk together the butter, sugar, eggs, orange zest, and vanilla.
-Stir in the ricotta until smooth.
+2. Whisk the Aromatics: In a large bowl, whisk together melted butter, sugar, eggs, orange zest, and vanilla.
+Whisk until the mixture is pale; this incorporates air for a lighter cake.

 Close-up of citrus icing and orange zest on orange ricotta cake.